Manufacturing/Published: January 20, 2025

 The goal at this step is to get agreement on what the process is right now, which is harder than it seems.
 Teams may think they are doing a specific set of steps, but when they see it on video, it’s actually something different.

 Once you establish the baseline process, you start looking for different areas of waste, particularly movement.
 For example, let’s say employees move the old material somewhere, and then they have to move it again to make room for the new material.
-That is essentially wasted movement that increases changeover time where streamlining movements can have an impact.
+That is essentially wasted movement that increases the time to changeover, where streamlining movements can have an impact.

 3. Externalize Changeover Steps

-Remember that when you turn the machine off, the clock is ticking in terms of time between hits, making whatever you do during that time especially critical.
+Remember that, as soon as you turn the machinery off, the clock starts ticking in terms of time between hits, making whatever you do during that time especially critical.

-The key idea here is to start any possible changeover steps before shutting the machine down, while it’s still making good parts.
+The key idea here is to start as many possible changeover steps as possible before shutting the machine down, while it’s still making good parts.

 One classic example would be a stamp within the machine marking parts with the date.
 Many companies put the die or mold in the machine, then open it up and increment the date in the machine.
 Rather than doing it during changeover, however, you can look to have the date set correctly before the setup even begins.